iamamutt/pandoc-apa/README.md

     - Location of your bibtex references file, whatever pandoc-citeproc will read.
 Can add multiple fields for multiple files.
 - `date`
     - Place anything typed here as you would in the `\note{}` apa6 latex command.
-- `joucommands` (optional).
-    - If you are in journal mode and want to use the other journal commands as seen in the example YAML header, add them here.
-See apa6 manual for list of commands.
 - `keywords`
     - List of keywords that will show under the abstract.
 See YAML metadata example.
 - `abstract`
     - The abstract text of the manuscript.
+- `classoption` (optional)
+    - A list of options that the `apa6` package will understand.
+See link to manual above.
+Don't use the LaTeX options `jou`, `man`, or `doc` here.
+Use the dedicated YAML field `mode` instead.
+If the field isn't used, it defaults to manuscript mode.
+Also the `longtable` option is already specified since it's necessary for pandoc to work with tables.
+Don't enter it twice.
+- `joucommands` (optional).
+    - If you are in journal mode and want to use the other journal commands, the commands are as follows (also see the link to the apa6 manual for more details).
+    - `leftheader`
+    - `journal`
+    - `volume`
+    - `ccoppy`
+    - `copnum`